PDF Cover

 • Emerging markets including Brazil, Nigeria and UAE are expected to observe highest growth with CAGR ranging between 8.6% to 11.3%.

-• The complete eco-system of the Lenacapavir Sodium market is becoming more attractive for investment due to transitions such as Drug Development Breakthroughs.
-These changes are expected to create a positive cycle that supports growth and adds an estimated $25 million in value between 2025 and 2030.
+• The complete eco-system of the Lenacapavir Sodium market is becoming more attractive for investment due to transitions such as Shift from daily oral regimens to long-acting injectable HIV therapies.
+These changes are expected to create a positive cycle that supports growth and adds an estimated $20 million in value between 2025 and 2030.

 • The Lenacapavir Sodium market is set to add $341 million between 2024 and 2034, with manufacturer targeting HIV Treatment & Pharmaceutical Manufacturing Application projected to gain a larger market share.